werdnakof/DatabaseNotes/04_-_Storage.md

 **Requesting a Block**
 ```
 IF block exists in a frame in the buffer pool
-	increment pin count (“pin the Block”)
+	increment pin count
-ELS-If an empty frame is available
+ELSE-IF an empty frame is available
 	read block into frame and set pin count to 1
-Else
+ELSE
     choose a frame to be replaced
-    If dirty bit on the replacement frame is set
+    IF dirty bit on the replacement frame is set
         then write block in replacement frame to disk
-    endif
+    ENDIF
     read requested block into replacement frame
-  endif
-endif
+  ENDIF
+ENDIF
 ```
-**Buffer Replacement Strategies**
+**_Buffer Replacement Strategies_**

-  A frame will not be selected for replacement until its pin count is 0 If there’s more than one frame with a pin count of 0, use a replacement strategy to choose the frame to be replaced
+- A frame will NOT be selected for replacement until its pin count is 0
+- If there’s more than one frame with a pin count of 0,
+-  use a replacement strategy to choose the frame to be replaced

-  Least Recently Used (LRU): Select the frame with the oldest access time
+1. Least Recently Used (LRU): Select the frame with the oldest access time

-  First In First Out (FIFO): Select the frame with the oldest loading time
+2. First In First Out (FIFO): Select the frame with the oldest loading time

-  Clock: Approximation of LRU – cycle through each buffer in turn, if a buffer hasn’t been accessed in a full cycle then mark it for replacement
+3. Clock: cycle through each buffer in turn, if a buffer hasn’t been accessed in a full cycle then mark it for replacement

-Single Buffering Cost
+**_Single Buffering Cost_**
 Single buffer time = n(P + R)
-P: time to process a Block
+P: time to process a block
-R: time to read a Block
+R: time to read a block
 n: number of Blocks

 Use a pair of buffers: